Gamification & Game Based Learning

 Game-Based Learning (GBL)

-Performance indicated by levels, points, badges, or medals
+Performance indicated by levels, points, badges, and medals

-Requires active learning and quick restarts on non-successful attempts
+Requires active learning and offers quick restarts for non-successful attempts

 Progress clearly communicated